Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions

 The only Raman coupling for $J=3/2$ is between $|m_J|=3/2$ and $|m_J|=1/2$, where the $m_J$ have the same sign.
 Without loss of generality, we can therefore only consider the Zeeman substates with positive sign.
 In consequence, the system is described by a qubit, $\ket{1/2}$ and $\ket{3/2}$.
-After sideband cooling on the logic ion, we can use the far-detuned Raman laser to drive the red sideband and blue sideband transition between the Zeeman qubit states simultaneously.
-In this scenario, the phase of the bichromatic drive can be chosen such that a Schr\"odinger cat state (see appendix~\ref{sec:SC}), $\ket{\psi}_\mathrm{SC}=\ket{+}\ket{\alpha}\pm\ket{-}\ket{-\alpha}$, is produced, where $\ket{\pm}=(\ket{1/2}\pm\ket{3/2})/\sqrt{2}$ and $\ket{\pm\alpha}$ denotes a coherent state with complex amplitude $\pm\alpha$.
+After sideband cooling on the logic ion, we can use the far-detuned Raman laser to drive the red and blue sideband transitions between the Zeeman qubit states simultaneously.
+In this scenario, the phase of the bichromatic drive can be chosen such that a Schr\"odinger cat state (see \ref{sec:SC}), $\ket{\psi}_\mathrm{SC}=\ket{+}\ket{\alpha}\pm\ket{-}\ket{-\alpha}$, is produced, where $\ket{\pm}=(\ket{1/2}\pm\ket{3/2})/\sqrt{2}$ and $\ket{\pm\alpha}$ denotes a coherent state with complex amplitude $\pm\alpha$.
 The sign between the two parts of the wave function of the Schr\"odinger cat state is determined by the initial state.
-By detecting the depletion of motional ground state due to the emergence of the Schr\"odinger cat state, the successful drive of the transition can be detected on the logic ion~\cite{gebert_detection_2016,gebert_corrigendum_2018}.
-Since the transition frequency depends on the molecule's $J$ state, the motional excitation can be used as an indicator for the molecule's internal state.
+The depletion of motional ground state due to the emergence of the Schr\"odinger cat state, indicates the successful drive of the transition and can be detected on the logic ion by implementing RAP on a red sideband transition~\cite{gebert_detection_2016,gebert_corrigendum_2018}.
+Since the transition frequency depends on the molecule's $J$ state, the presence of motional excitation can be used as an indicator for the molecule's $J$ state.